• Networking

 Conclusion

-Virus and Worms both are the types of malware which are mainly designed to damage your system or to breach your system’s security.
-Although, the severity of damage could differ in both virus and Worm.
+Virus and Worms are malware types that are mainly designed to damage your system or breach your system’s security.
+Although, the severity of damage could differ in both viruses and Worms.
+The virus includes modification in file or program while worms don’t commit any changes in file or program; instead, it replicates themselves again and again.

 Related Differences: